 Cochins come in a wide variety of colors, so there’s no surprise you can find blue in both bantam and large fowl and self blue in the bantams.

-Hamburgs are a small heritage breed that you normally see spangled or pencilled, but on rare occasions you may see blue!
+Hamburgs are a small heritage breed that you normally see spangled or penciled, but on rare occasions, you may see blue!

-This grey chicken breeds are a classic chicken that is usually thought of as white but has quite a few color varieties.
+These grey chicken breeds are classic chicken that is usually thought of as white but has quite a few color varieties.
 Blue and lavender are both rare color variations and are recognized by some poultry clubs.

 Minorca chickens are usually black but have other color variations like buff and white.
 The blue Minorca is recognized in the UK.

-This grey chicken breeds can be found in blue but be careful that you don’t accidentally look at one of the breeds that naked necks have been added to!
+This grey chicken breed can be found in blue but be careful that you don’t accidentally look at one of the breeds that naked necks have been added to!

-Orpington’s are easy to find in blue and lavender due to their friendliness and well-deserved popularity.
+Orpington’s are easy to find in blue and lavender due to their friendliness and a well-deserved popularity.

 Plymouth Rock can come in blue, but many are actually a cross between a blue Andalusian cock and a Plymouth Barred Rock hen and go by the name Blue Sapphire.
 You can find some regular Plymouth Rocks in blue, but those can be hard to find!

-Sapphire Gems are hybrid variety of a grey chicken breeds that is known for the blue coloration and for great egg production.
+Sapphire Gems are a hybrid variety of grey chicken breeds that are known for the blue coloration and for great egg production.

-Silkies are also known for their wide range in colors.
+Silkies are also known for their wide range of colors.
 Blue is a common color, but there is also a color called grey that has its own unique genetics.

-This grey chicken breeds are usually only black, but there are some blue ones out there!
-The first group were developed by the late Dave Scrivener from the UK, so you may struggle to find blue Spanish now!
+These grey chicken breeds are usually only black, but there are some blue ones out there!
+The first group was developed by the late Dave Scrivener from the UK, so you may struggle to find blue Spanish now!

 Wyandotte’s have many colors, so there’s no surprise they come in blue and lavender!
-Many of their other colors appear grayish like the silver pencilled, violet/lilac laced, blue laced silver, and blue barred!
+Many of their other colors appear grayish as the silver penciled, violet/lilac laced, blue laced silver, and blue barred!